kmfahey/jchessgame/README.md

 The game relies on an integer-array-based model of the chessboard, using an 8x8 array of int arrays.
 Integers are used to represent the chess pieces, in the following manner.
-In the class BoardArrays, the following integer flags are
+In the class [`BoardArrays`](docs/com/kmfahey/jchessgame/BoardArrays.html), these integer flags are defined:
-defined:

     public static final int BLACK =     0b1000000000;
     public static final int WHITE =     0b0100000000;